 (Postal Pen Company) A pen manufacturing company located in New York City.
-Founded in 1925 by G. N. Robinson, V. Buhr, E. Pape, and J. Gerdis, Postal sold a flat-top pen called the Postal Reservoir Pen (in two sizes, for men and women), fitting it with a clear celluloid barrel and a bulb filler (whence the term “Postal filler”).
+Founded in 1925 by G. N. Robinson, V. Buhr, E. Pape, and J. Gerdis, and incorporated in 1931, Postal sold a flat-top pen called the Postal Reservoir Pen (in two sizes, for men and women), fitting it with a clear celluloid barrel and a bulb filler (whence the term “Postal filler”).
 It should be noted that Postal did not invent the bulb filler; the basic concept was patented in 1903 by George W. Perks and Frederick C. Thacker (U.S. Patent No 723,726).
 Huston Taylor patented an improved design in 1905 (U.S. Patent No 802,668) and assigned his patent to Aikin Lambert.
-Postal actually used Taylor’s design, for which the patent had expired. ¶ Selling its high-quality $2.50 pens (illustrated below) only by mail order, Postal operated a clever “send no money now” marketing system that looks like, but was not, a pyramid scheme.
+Postal used Taylor’s design, for which the patent had expired; the patent number imprinted as part of the Postal logo on the cap (U.S. Patent No 1,359,880) refers to the mounting method for the breather tube, patented by Charles Dunn. ¶ Selling its high-quality $2.50 pens (illustrated below) only by mail order, Postal operated a clever “send no money now” marketing system that looks like, but was not, a pyramid scheme.
 With his pen, the purchaser received five post cards to send to friends.
 By mailing in one of these post cards, its recipient could buy his pen for $2.00.
 If all five of a given purchaser’s cards were returned, that person got his pen free.
-Postal also produced pens under the Bonded and Transo brands for sale at retail.
+The company produced essentially identical pens for sale by sales agents or at retail under the Bonded and Transo brands, respectively, each ostensibly made by its own incorporated company.
 All of these pens are today relatively uncommon.
 Read a profile of the Postal Pen here.
-See also filler.
+See also Bonded, Dunn-Pen, filler, Transo.

 A ring around the back portion of a pen’s barrel, caused by pressure and wear from posting the cap.
 See the illustration below.